CVE-2024-49114

 Exploitation

-The attack requires local access.
-The attacker creates a file with a crafted cloud files reparse point containing an inflated data length field.
-When the system (or another user's process) reads the dehydrated file, the cloud files minifilter attempts to serve the cached data.
-The inflated length causes a heap buffer overflow in NonPagedPoolNx.
+The attack begins by creating a file with a crafted cloud files reparse point containing an inflated data length field.
+When any process reads the dehydrated file, the minifilter intercepts the read request and attempts to serve the cached data.
+The inflated length triggers the heap buffer overflow.

-The exploitation chain follows a similar path to CVE-2024-30085: the attacker uses pool spray with pipe attributes to position controlled objects adjacent to the overflow buffer.
+The exploitation chain mirrors CVE-2024-30085.
+The attacker performs pool spray with pipe attributes, positioning controlled objects adjacent to the overflow buffer.
 The overflow corrupts a pipe attribute entry, providing an arbitrary read primitive.
-This is combined with the I/O Ring technique for arbitrary write, culminating in a token swap for SYSTEM privilege escalation.
+This is combined with I/O Ring for arbitrary write, culminating in a token swap for SYSTEM privilege escalation.

 Patch Analysis

-The December 2024 update adds validation in HsmpRpReadBuffer to verify that the declared data length in the reparse point does not exceed the actual available cached data size.
-The new code adds a comparison before the memcpy operation that copies cached data into the output buffer.
-Additionally, HsmpSetupCacheIoContext now validates the total I/O context size against the reparse point's declared extents.
+The December 2024 update adds validation in HsmpRpReadBuffer: the declared data length in the reparse point is checked against the actual cached data size before memcpy.
+HsmpSetupCacheIoContext also now validates the total I/O context size against the reparse point's declared extents.

 Detection